SimeonAT/IonicCodetrixUnitTests/README.md

 This project is written in React and Typescript.
 All source files reside in the `unit-tests-demo` directory.
 All unit tests reside in the `unit-tests-demo/src/tests` directory.

+For a detailed breakdown of the source code, feel free to look at my [blog post](https://simeonat.github.io/posts/2023/06/unit-tests-codetrix-capacitor/).

 ## Installation

 After cloning this repository, run: